sbennett1990/mk-mono-template/readme.md

 **debug:**

 > Build a debug version of the program and dependencies.
+Does
+> not optimize the code and it defines the **DEBUG** symbol.

 **libs:**